AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

     ![Ingestion](assets/ingestion-loyalty-uploadJson.png)
 <!--do i need to explain error diagnostics and partial ingestion-->

+>[!NOTE]
+>
+>There are a few options, **[!UICONTROL Error diagnostics]** and **[!UICONTROL Partial ingestion]** that you will see on various screens in this lesson.
+These options aren't covered in the tutorial.
+Some quick info:
+>
+>* Enabling error diagnostics generates data about the ingestion of your data, which you can then review using the Data Access API.
+Learn more about it in [the documentation](https://docs.adobe.com/content/help/en/experience-platform/data-access/home.html).
+>* Partial ingestion allows you to ingest data containing errors, up to a certain threshold which you can specify.
+Learn more about it in [the documentation](https://docs.adobe.com/help/en/experience-platform/ingestion/batch/partial.html)

 ### Validate the data

 There are a few ways to confirm the data was successfully ingested.